ahdorneles/row4game/README.md

 # aSymmetry

 Our first Java project during the bootcamp (3 weeks of Java).
-To compile the .jar file use the build.xml (our ANT file) and run the jarfile option.
+To compile the .jar file use the build.xml with ANT and run the jarfile option.

 These are the concepts we knew when we started this project: